tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Adding more neurons to the model is a possible solution; however, we can overfit the model.

-* Adding a second layer is also a suitable solution; this is part of deep learning, and it is going to be covered next class.
+* Adding a second layer is also a suitable solution; this is part of deep learning, and it is going to be covered, next class.

 * Testing with different activation functions is one of the most used initial solutions, especially when dealing with nonlinear data.